 ARTISTIC DIRECTOR AND CONDUCTOR

 Ho-Yin has previously served as visiting director of orchestra at the University of Minnesota Duluth and adjudicator for the Minnesota Orchestra Young People's Symphony Concert Association’s Concerto Competition.
 Prior to that, he was assistant conductor of the Collegium Musicum Hong Kong and Hong Kong Baptist University Symphony Orchestra.
-Their numerous international tours include concerts in New York’s Carnegie Hall, Europe, and Southern China.
-Other previous conducting positions include conductor of Sacred Heart Canossian College Orchestra and St. Stephen’s College Orchestra, with which he made his debut in Großer Musikvereinssaal, Vienna and won 1st Prize in the Summa Cum Laude International Youth Music Festival 2014.
+Their numerous international tours included concerts in New York’s Carnegie Hall, Europe, and Southern China.
+Other conducting positions included conductor of Sacred Heart Canossian College Orchestra and St. Stephen’s College Orchestra, with which he made his debut in the Musikverein in Vienna, and won 1st Prize in the Summa Cum Laude International Youth Music Festival 2014.
 An avid supporter of new music, Ho-Yin also appeared as conductor for the Center for New Music at the University of Iowa.
-His professional engagements in 2019-2020 include Conductor of Menotti's The Consul co-presented by Arbeit Opera Theatre and University of Minnesota Opera Theatre, Cover Conductor for the Minnesota Orchestra, Assistant Conductor of Lyric Opera of the North, and subscription concert appearance with the Duluth Superior Symphony Orchestra.
+His professional engagements in 2019-2020 include conductor of Menotti's The Consul, co-presented by Arbeit Opera Theatre and University of Minnesota Opera Theatre, cover conductor of the Minnesota Orchestra, assistant conductor of Lyric Opera of the North, and subscription concert appearance with the Duluth Superior Symphony Orchestra.

-Also a keen violinist, Ho-Yin has appeared as soloist with orchestras of the University of Minnesota, University of Iowa, Hong Kong Baptist University, Collegium Musicum Hong Kong, Orchestra of Shenzhen Arts School and Hong Kong Youth Symphony Orchestra.
+Also a keen violinist, Ho-Yin has appeared as soloist with orchestras of the University of Minnesota, University of Iowa, Hong Kong Baptist University, Collegium Musicum Hong Kong, Orchestra of Shenzhen Arts School, and Hong Kong Youth Symphony Orchestra.
 His solo performances brought him to Leipzig, Munich, Vienna, Salzburg, Prague, Hong Kong, Shenzhen, Minneapolis and other cities around the world.
-An active chamber music player, Ho-Yin was second violinist of Voce String Quartet and violinist of the Chi-fa Trio at the University of Iowa, with which he collaborated with musicians of Ensō String Quartet and played for, among many others, David Shifrin, the Juilliard Quartet, the Pacifica String Quartet, the Brentano String Quartet, Cavani String Quartet, Ying Quartet, and the JACK Quartet.
+An active chamber musician, Ho-Yin was second violinist of Voce String Quartet and violinist of the Chi-fa Trio at the University of Iowa, with which he collaborated with musicians of Ensō String Quartet and played for, among many others, David Shifrin, the Juilliard Quartet, the Pacifica String Quartet, the Brentano String Quartet, Cavani String Quartet, Ying Quartet, and the JACK Quartet.
 He was concertmaster of Pro Arte Orchestra of Hong Kong, Collegium Musicum Hong Kong, University of Iowa Symphony Orchestra, and Hong Kong Baptist University Symphony Orchestra.
-He currently teaches violin and viola at the University of Minnesota Duluth.
+He taught violin and viola at the University of Minnesota Duluth.